1 dead in New York sewage-boat explosion on Hudson River

-NEW YORK — (AP) — One man died Saturday morning after an explosion on a boat carrying raw sewage that was docked on the Hudson River in New York, authorities said.
+NEW YORK — (AP) — One man died Saturday morning after an explosion on a boat carrying raw sewage that was docked on the Hudson River in New York City, authorities said.

-Two other workers on the city-owned Hunts Point were hurt and taken to the hospital after the blast around 10:30 a.m., New York City Fire Department Deputy Assistant Chief David Simms said at a news conference.
+Another worker on the city-owned Hunts Point was hurt and taken to the hospital after the blast around 10:30 a.m., city Fire Department Deputy Assistant Chief David Simms said at a news conference.
+A third worker refused medical treatment.

-The men on the boat were doing work involving a flame or sparks when the explosion happened, the U.S. Coast Guard said on social media.
+The cause of the explosion was under investigation.
+The men on the boat were doing work involving a flame or sparks when the explosion occurred, the U.S. Coast Guard said on social media.

+The boat takes raw sewage to be treated, Simms said.
+The explosion happened near the North River Wastewater Treatment Plant.

 First responders answering a 911 call found a 59-year-old man unconscious in the river, and he was declared dead at the scene, New York police said.

-Note: This story has been updated to correct the number of injured employees who were taken to the hospital based on new information from authorities.
-One worker was transported, not two.